kaimibk/sps_data_science/README.md

 ## Upcoming Seminar

-The upcoming event will be ("Introduction to Python")[Introduction/] date and location to be announced
+The upcoming event will be ["Introduction to Python"](Introduction/) date and location to be announced

 ## Dependencies
 These lectures will be built in Jupyter Notebooks--unless otherwise stated.
 The following Python modules are frequently used: